Jopereira2005/Jopereira2005/README.md

 # Hello 👋 My name is João Augusto

 - 🌎 I'm from Tatuí/SP, Brasil.
-- 👨‍🎓 I'm Study in ETEC Sales Gomes.
+- 👨‍🎓 I'm Study in Facens.
-- 💻 I'm a System Developmet student.
+- 💻 I'm a Computer Engineering student.
 - 📫 How to reach me: jopereiravieira98@gmail.com.

 ##